Bread

 • Bread Sticks and Fifteen-Bean Soup: the perfect crust for dipping.

-• Getting started with sourdough starters!
+• Getting started with a high-quality Sourdough Starter!

 • My first sourdough bread: wrong pan, but it turned out well—crispy crust and a coarse, tangy crumb.

-• Whole-wheat breads in a perforated mold.
+• Whole-wheat breads in the perforated pan.

-• White breads in a perforated mold!
+• White breads in the perforated pan.

-• Two whole-wheat challahs in 12-inch loaf pans—excellent!
+• Two whole-wheat challahs in 12-inch loaf pans — excellent!

 My goal in writing these articles is to pass along some practical knowledge and give you the confidence to give it a try.
 Of course, you can always just go and buy fancy bread, but you already know it’s too expensive, not all that fresh, and not exactly what you wanted.
 So do a little reading online, maybe watch a few videos, gather your ingredients, and just go ahead and make a great bread!
 Then enjoy it!